North Korea's new leader lifts his standing with U.S. deal

 "In the long run, they hope to make a deal about arms restriction, as opposed to disarmament," said Andrei Lankov of Kookmin University in Seoul.

-"They are willing to freeze their nuclear programme, if they are paid a hefty fee, and explicitly or implicitly allowed to keep some stockpiles of plutonium and/or nuclear devices."
+"They are willing to freeze their nuclear program, if they are paid a hefty fee, and explicitly or implicitly allowed to keep some stockpiles of plutonium and/or nuclear devices."

 The deal with Washington, that also involved consultations with China, the North's main backer, and Russia, continues a pattern by Pyongyang of playing off regional powers and a policy of seeking to isolate South Korea from its ally in Washington.